 Corporate Event Entertainment at Brightway Insurance’s Sales Kick-Off

-When Brightway Insurance was planning the Friday night cap to their 2026 Sales Kick-Off Conference, they wanted corporate event entertainment that could send 55 of their top performers back to their hotel rooms talking — not scrolling.
-They reached out through my website, signed the contract within days, and a few weeks later I was on a stage in Orlando closing out their conference.
+When Brightway Insurance planned the Friday night finale of their 2026 Sales Kick-Off Conference, they wanted corporate event entertainment that would send 55 of their top performers back to their rooms talking – not scrolling.
+They found me through my website, signed within days, and a few weeks later I was in Orlando, closing out their conference.

 About the Event